yhs666/mc-docs.zh-cn/articles/site-recovery/azure-to-azure-powershell.md

 #Specify replication properties for each disk of the VM that is to be replicated (create disk replication configuration)

 #Disk replication configuration for the OS disk
-$OSDiskReplicationConfig = New-AzureRmRecoveryServicesAsrAzureToAzureDiskReplicationConfig -VhdUri $OSDiskVhdURI.Uri -LogStorageAccountId $ChinaEastCacheStorageAccount.Id -RecoveryAzureStorageAccountId $ChinaNorthTargetStorageAccount.Id
+$OSDiskReplicationConfig = New-AzRecoveryServicesAsrAzureToAzureDiskReplicationConfig -VhdUri $OSDiskVhdURI.Uri -LogStorageAccountId $ChinaEastCacheStorageAccount.Id -RecoveryAzureStorageAccountId $ChinaNorthTargetStorageAccount.Id

 #Disk replication configuration for data disk
-$DataDisk1ReplicationConfig = New-AzureRmRecoveryServicesAsrAzureToAzureDiskReplicationConfig -VhdUri $DataDisk1VhdURI.Uri -LogStorageAccountId $ChinaEastCacheStorageAccount.Id -RecoveryAzureStorageAccountId $ChinaNorthTargetStorageAccount.Id
+$DataDisk1ReplicationConfig = New-AzRecoveryServicesAsrAzureToAzureDiskReplicationConfig -VhdUri $DataDisk1VhdURI.Uri -LogStorageAccountId $ChinaEastCacheStorageAccount.Id -RecoveryAzureStorageAccountId $ChinaNorthTargetStorageAccount.Id

 #Create a list of disk replication configuration objects for the disks of the virtual machine that are to be replicated.
 $diskconfigs = @()
 $diskconfigs += $OSDiskReplicationConfig, $DataDisk1ReplicationConfig

 #Get the resource group that the virtual machine must be created in when failed over.
-$RecoveryRG = Get-AzureRmResourceGroup -Name "a2ademorecoveryrg" -Location "China North"
+$RecoveryRG = Get-AzResourceGroup -Name "a2ademorecoveryrg" -Location "China North"

 #Start replication by creating replication protected item.
 Using a GUID for the name of the replication protected item to ensure uniqueness of name.
 $TempASRJob = New-ASRReplicationProtectedItem -AzureToAzure -AzureVmId $VM.Id -Name (New-Guid).Guid -ProtectionContainerMapping $EusToWusPCMapping -AzureToAzureDiskReplicationConfiguration $diskconfigs -RecoveryResourceGroupId $RecoveryRG.ResourceId